 And here’s is an amazing article on The 5 Things Every Woman Ought to Know About Men.

 What More Can You Say To A Man Who Is Asking For Space?

 Now we can think about other possible things to say to a boyfriend who wants space, after you’ve said: “I understand”.

 The key is that you remain in a state where you care enough to connect.

-You can say: “I’m going to miss you so much.
-Yet, it’s ok, I understand.”
+“I’m going to miss you.
+But it’s ok, I understand.”